AlexHelsing/Seeed-Sentinel-Security-System/README.md

-# Thief Detector
+# SeeedSentinel

 ## Introduction

-The thief detector project is a security system designed and created by the Group 4 of DIT113-2023 of the University of Gothenburg to provide an added layer of protection for homes or businesses by detecting potential intrusions and sending alerts to the homeowner or business owner.
+The SeeedSentinel project is a security system designed and created by the Group 4 of DIT113-2023 of the University of Gothenburg to provide an added layer of protection for homes or businesses by detecting potential intrusions and sending alerts to the homeowner or business owner.
 The system uses a variety of sensors, including a PIR sensor, a speaker, an LED, a microphone, a joystick, and a keypad sign-in to detect any unauthorized entry.
 When the door is opened, the person has a certain amount of time to